 Cover the roasted chicken and let it rest for 15 minutes before carving into manageable servings.

 To spatchcock or butterfly a chicken you need to remove the backbone or spine of the bird.
 This allows it to lay flatter and cook faster with less risk of drying out the white meat.

-Use kitchen shears or poultry shears (if you have them).
+Use a pair of kitchen shears or poultry shears (if you have them).
 Lay the chicken breast side down and find the backbone going down the center.

 Move about 2 inches to the right of the spine and cut all along from bottom to top.
 Turn the chicken 180 degrees and repeat cutting all along the other side of the backbone.

-Now that the backbone is removed, the underside of the breastbone has become exposed.
-Make a small cut right at the top of the breast bone.
+Now that the backbone of the chicken is removed, the underside of the breastbone has become exposed.
+With a sharp knife make a small cut right at the top of the breast bone.